 Are you in the midst of a long, seemingly endless day (or night) of transcribing?
 Are you in the middle of pulling your hair out while trying to identify 10+ speakers in a noisy focus group?
 Are you desperately trying to stay awake for an overnight transcription or rush transcription job?
 Have no fear; our resident nutritionist is here with some priceless recommendations that will make even the most difficult of audio recordings seem less daunting and give you the energy you need to push your way to the finish line.

-For best results and increased absorption, you should combine Opti-MSM Flakes with whole-food Vitamin C, such as the type available in the adrenal cocktail discussed below in item number two, along with the mineral molybdenum, which assists with sulfur metabolism.
+For best results and increased absorption, you should combine Opti-MSM Flakes with Vitamin C non-acidic sodium ascorbate powder.
+We recommend 10 to 30 mg per day.
 If you decide to purchase MSM, we strongly recommend you buy the flake form, not the encapsulated version.
 The flakes are more readily absorbed and allow for a higher dose.
 In addition, we strongly recommend purchasing the MSM Health Solutions brand or the Sunfood brand.
 Some brands contain fillers and even heavy metals, so we urge you to choose one of these two brands for purity and effectiveness.

-2) Whole-Food Vitamin C and Celtic Sea Salt - Adrenal fatigue is often at the root of most chronic fatigue problems, and the adrenal cocktail remedies this with one-half tablespoon of whole-food vitamin C and one-quarter to one-half teaspoon of Celtic sea salt.
-The sour taste of acerola cherry powder combined with the saltiness of Celtic sea salt may be an acquired taste, but the salt is crucial to relieving overstressed adrenals.
+3) Celtic Sea Salt - Society has villainized salt, but that’s because traditional table salt doesn’t have the nourishing minerals that Celtic sea salt does.
+Adrenal fatigue is often at the root of most chronic fatigue problems, and human adrenal glands love Celtic sea salt.
+Any time you start feeling tired, try chugging a teaspoon or two of Celtic sea salt, and you’ll notice an instant surge in energy levels.
+The salt doesn’t taste good of course, but you can chase it with cold water; then follow it up with a popsicle, some fruit and/or some flavored carbonated water.
+Real salt, such as Celtic sea salt or Himalayan pink salt, is crucial to relieving overstressed adrenals.
 Caffeine, sugar, processed carbohydrates, overtraining/overexercising, chronic stress, lack of sleep, food intolerances, gut infections, brain inflammation and unmanaged autoimmune diseases all place heavy stress on our adrenal glands.
 Healthy adrenals allow our bodies to meet the demands of everyday stress, and we know just as well as you do that transcription can be a very stressful career.

 7) A standing desk - Contrary to popular belief, standing all day can surprisingly make you feel more energized.
 In coming blog posts, we'll be discussing how standing desks can work for all office professionals, even transcriptionists.
 We'll also offer some tips on minimizing the discomforts of standing for a long period.